Chapter One (1753-1785): A Tale of Two Properties, Lancashire and Tortola; and a Scientific Education

 10. Medical Students became very familiar with the Edinburgh Infirmary |

 Birket's death made part of Wilkinson's vision a reality.
 Thornton inherited “properties” in Lancaster.
 However, Robert Foster inherited the better half of their great uncle's property.
 Then, Thornton proved himself the more magnanimous legatee.
 He signed over the income from his Lancaster properties to his grandmother and two aunts to enjoy during their lifetime.
-The properties he inherited were not something one would give away without a thought.
+In a January 1783 letter to Foster, Birket had mentioned that he had written a long letter to Thornton.
+Perhaps he urged Thornton to care for the ladies.
+No letters Thornton wrote to his relatives at that time are extant.
 Years later in a letter to James Madison, he valued the property at $40,000.

 He described his joyful meeting with his stepfather in London who had come for the London social season.
-Thornton moved in with him and enjoyed the Tortola colony wintering in London.
-Through him, Thornton met the governor of the Virgin Island, a close friend of his step-father's.
+Thornton moved in with him and met the governor of the Virgin Island, a close friend of his step-father's.
 Another close friend offered the hand of his daughter to Thornton as well as a 10,000 Pound dowry.
 “My father's consent was asked," Thornton informed Sir Ludovick, "he freely gave it, for, from his long acquaintance with her, he knew her disposition to be one of the best.
-Her fortune though a very good one is not an object with me (were it indeed there are 2 in our small island of dozen times the fortune)..."(8)
+Her fortune though a very good one is not an object with me (were it indeed there are 2 in our small island of dozen times the fortune)..."(8) Marrying in Tortola would swell his fortune with more sugar plantations and slaves.
+As for his medical studies, he only advised the Baron that after studying in Paris and Holland, he would finally have a chance for leisure, adding that "had I enjoyed the pleasures of the chase, and led a life free from the anxiety of acquiring learning, my constitution had been less delicate."

 12. Dr. Lettsom and Family in his Garden |